twisted/txacme/docs/index.rst

    :noindex:
    :members:

-If you are not using the endpoint, then the `ICertificateStore` and `ITLSSNI01Responder` implementations in txacme are likely insufficient for your use case, so you will need to provide your own implementations of these.
+If you are not using the endpoint, then the `.ICertificateStore` and `.ITLSSNI01Responder` implementations in txacme are likely insufficient for your use case, so you will need to provide your own implementations of these.
 For example, an implementation might manage the certificate configuration of a cloud load balancer.

-.. todo:: Currently, only the ``tls-sni-01`` challenge method is supported, as the endpoint can answer these challenges directly via the listening port.
+.. todo:: Currently, only the ``tls-sni-01`` challenge method is supported.
 An API change is planned that will allow providing responders for other challenge types, such as ``http-01`` or ``dns-01``.